 6. Opt out of ads

-When you first visit the website, the Alliance will scan your computer.
+When you first visit the website, the Alliance will scan your device.
 Once the scan is complete, you’ll be shown a list of these partners.
 From there, you can learn more about the practices these companies use for interest-based ads, and can opt out using “opt-out cookies” that are stored in your browser with your preferences.

 It’s important to note that doing this won’t remove all the ads you see online.
 Advertisers just won’t be able to serve you targeted ads.
 Tap or click here to check out more anti-tracking tools you can try.